Obiohagwu/obiohagwu/_posts/2023-02-11-Behind-AchebeGPT.md

 ---
 title: Behind AchebeGPT
-date: 2022-12-28
+date: 2023-02-11
 ---

 ** DRAFT: STILL IN PROGRESS **

-An architectural and annotated version of AchebeGPT
+An architectural explanation and annotated version of AchebeGPT